-The hardware RESET pin terminates any operation in progress and resets the internal state machine to reading array data (not available on 32-pin PLCC & (s)TSOP).
+The hardware RESET pin terminates any operation in progress and resets the internal state machine to reading array data.
 The RESET pin may be tied to the system reset circuitry.
 A system reset would thus also reset the device, enabling the system microprocessor to read the boot-up firmware from the Flash memory.